 - Trademark white booths match the surrounds

-- 2019 dates: Nov 15 – Dec 26
+- 2023 dates: TBA (was Nov 11 – Dec 26 in 2022)

-- See also: Christmas markets
+- See also:

 The official title for the market is the k.u.k.
 Weihnachtsmarkt.
 The abbreviation k.u.k. stands for kaiserlich und königlich (English: imperial and royal).

-- The 800 year-old St. Michael’s Church
+- The 800 year-old Gothic St. Michael’s Church

 - The remains of a crossroads and buildings from Roman times

-The white stands are unique to this location, and their contents mirror the essentials at any self-respecting Weihnachtsmarkt.
-For example:
+The white stands are unique to this location, and their contents mirror some of the essentials at any self-respecting Weihnachtsmarkt.
+In 2022, this included, for example: